11 more people die from COVID-19, pneumonia in Kyrgyzstan

-At least 11 more people have died from coronavirus and community-acquired pneumonia over the past day in Kyrgyzstan.
-The Head of the Public Health Department of the Ministry of Health, Ainura Akmatova, announced at a briefing today.
+Eleven more people have died from coronavirus and community-acquired pneumonia over the past day in Kyrgyzstan.
+The Head of the Public Health Department of the Ministry of Health, Ainura Akmatova, said at a briefing today.

-According to her, 4 people have died in Bishkek, 1 — in Osh city, 1 — in Chui region, 1 — in Naryn region, 1 — in Batken region, and 3 — in Jalal-Abad region.
+According to her, 5 people have died in Bishkek, 1 — in Osh city, 1 — in Chui region, 1 — in Jalal-Abad region, 2 — in Batken region and 1 — in Issyk-Kul region.

-In total, 1,420 people have died from coronavirus and community-acquired pneumonia over the entire period.
+In total, 1,438 people have died from coronavirus and community-acquired pneumonia in the republic.

 Recall, the Ministry of Health of Kyrgyzstan has combined statistics after the WHO assigned the code U07.1 to the laboratory-confirmed coronavirus in the international classification of diseases, and the code U07.2 — to community-acquired pneumonia, and it is considered as manifestation of the virus.